Terry Richardson: Career

 Richardson's mother reportedly gave him his first snapshot camera in 1982, which he used to document his life and the punk rock scene in Ojai.
 In 1992, Richardson quit music and moved to the East Village neighborhood of New York City, where he began photographing young people partying and other nightlife.
 It was in New York City that he had his first "big break."

 His first published fashion photos appeared in Vibe in 1994.
 His Vibe spread was shown at Paris' International Festival de la Mode later that year.
 Following the showing, Richardson shot an advertising campaign for fashion designer Katharine Hamnett's spring 1995 collection.
 The campaign was noted for images of young women wearing short skirts with their pubic hair showing.

 Richardson then moved to London and worked for the magazines The Face, i-D and Arena.

 Throughout his career, Richardson has shot the campaigns of fashion brands and designers such as: Marc Jacobs, Aldo, Supreme, Sisley, Tom Ford, and Yves Saint Laurent.
 He has also worked for magazines such as Rolling Stone, GQ, Vogue, Vanity Fair, and Harper's Bazaar.

 Richardson has produced several campaigns for Diesel, including the 'Global Warming Ready' which won a Silver Lion for Print at Cannes Lions International Advertising Festival in 2007.
 He has produced several private portraits for the company's founder, Renzo Rosso.
 In September 2011, they hosted a mutual book launch together with fashion editor Carine Roitfeld, at Colette in Paris.

 In 2012 Richardson embarked on his first solo exhibition at Los Angeles's OHWOW Gallery, titled Terrywood.
 In May 2012, a video of model Kate Upton performing the Cat Daddy dance for Richardson in his studio went viral.
 In December 2012, Lady Gaga announced that Richardson was filming a documentary about her life.
-Proud Boys founder Gavin McInnes defended Richardson in 2004, saying his work was criticized by "first-year feminist types."
+Gavin McInnes of Vice defended Richardson in 2004, saying his work was criticized by "first-year feminist types."